Bank Reconciliation: A Simple Guide for Small Businesses

 If you are using accounting software with a bank feed or can import the transactions, it will be easier to have the correct figures in your accounts.
-Bank feeds are generally accurate, but sometimes mistakes do occur.
-Completing the reconciliation will ensure that the figures are right but will not pick up if the transaction is posted to the wrong account code.
+Bank feeds are generally accurate; however, mistakes can occasionally occur.
+Completing the reconciliation will ensure that the figures are correct; however, it will not detect if the transaction is posted to the wrong account code.

 How often do I Reconcile Bank Statements?

-It will depend on the size of the business and how tight cash is as to how often it is required.
+It will depend on the size of the business, the frequency of accurate reports and how tight cash flow is, as to how often it is required.
 A larger company may need a bank reconciliation daily or weekly, but a small business may only need to complete it monthly.

 It is worth trying to complete your reconciliation regularly when your bank statement is available.
-Banks are now reducing paper and, in some cases, not sending out account statements; if this is the case, download them from the online banking system.
+Banks are now reducing paper usage and, in some cases, not sending out account statements.
+If this is the case, you can download them from the online banking system.

-A bank reconciliation is required for year-end accounts preparation to ensure the records on the accounting system match the bank.
+A bank reconciliation is required for year-end accounts preparation to ensure that the records in the accounting system match those in the bank.
 The figure is part of the balance sheet.

-If you are VAT registered, ensure that the bank reconciliation is completed before the submission of the return.
+If you are VAT-registered, ensure that the reconciliation is completed before submitting the return.
 It ensures that all the transactions in the bank are posted to the accounts.
-Don’t rely on this alone, as other transactions are not on the bank statements that are included.
+Don’t rely on this alone, as you need to ensure that other transactions not listed on the bank records are also included.

-If you have more bank accounts, you will need to prepare a bank reconciliation for each account or credit card.
+If you have multiple bank accounts or credit cards, you will need to prepare a bank reconciliation for each one.

 Why are Bank Reconciliations Prepared?

-Comparing your bank statement to the cash book will ensure that your transactions are all posted and that all your bank transactions are complete.
+Comparing your bank statement to the cash book will ensure that all your bank deposits and bank withdrawals are posted and that all your bank transactions are complete.
 If you compare the statements to the accounts and notice a difference in the balance figure, bank reconciliation is required.

-There may also be items on your bank statement that will only be picked up by checking them; these include bank charges, interest, and payments made on direct debit or standing order.
+There may also be items on your bank statement that can only be identified by checking them; these include bank charges, bank interest, and payments made via direct debit or standing order.

 Any errors in the statement period will also be found and corrected.
 These errors may include the following:

-The main advantages of using accounting software is importing a bank statement or using a bank feed.
-Although a bank feed saves time, I have also known them to post duplicate transactions.
+The primary advantages of using accounting software include importing a bank statement or utilising a bank feed.
+Although a bank feed saves time, I have also encountered instances where it posts duplicate transactions.

 Advantages of Having a Separate Bank Account for Business